Frequently Asked Questions

 A. Yes, absolutely!
 The threat is as great as ever

 .
 Since acquiring the property, Gamma has been proceeding with efforts to develop it along the same lines that the Bauhouse Group had started.
-They have completed demolition of three existing buildings and have recently filed an application with the Department of Buildings to construct an 856-foot tower
+They have completed demolition of three existing buildings and have begun constructing a foundation for an 856-foot tower

 on the site.
-Although the DOB has not yet approved plans for the construction of that building, it has issued a permit to excavate and construct a foundation.
-ERFA objected to, and has now appealed, the issuance of that permit.
-Nevertheless, excavation work has commenced.
-And, as long as we have the current zoning, there’s nothing preventing the current or a future developer from filing for an even taller building through higher ceilings or additional air rights transfers.
-While we still have an opportunity to obtain a zoning change in time to prevent a megatower at the 58th
+As long as we have the current zoning, there’s nothing preventing the current or a future developer from filing for an even taller building through higher ceilings or additional air rights transfers.
+If Gamma completes construction of the foundation before the proposed zoning change is adopted, their building plan would be “grandfathered” under the old zoning and they would be permitted to complete construction.
+We still have an opportunity to obtain a zoning change in time to prevent a megatower at the 58th

-Street location, it is clear that there is a new urgency to replace the antiquated zoning laws that allow megatowers in our residential neighborhood.
-ERFA’s rezoning plan, if successful, will ensure that the 58th
+Street location, but it is clear that there is a new urgency to replace the antiquated zoning laws that allow megatowers in our residential neighborhood.
+ERFA’s rezoning plan, if successful, will apply to the 58th